MicrosoftDocs/customer-insights/ci-docs/dsr-rights-requests.md

 As a Customer Insights admin, delete Customer Insights user data.

 1. Sign in to Dynamics 365 Customer Insights.

 1. Go to **Admin** > **Security** > and select the **Users** tab.

 1. Select the check box for the users you want to delete.

 1. Select **Remove**.

 1. Confirm the deletion.

 ## Responding to GDPR data subject export requests

-As part of our commitment to partner with you on the General Data Protection Regulation (GDPR), we’ve developed documentation to help you respond to requests from data subjects.
+As part of the General Data Protection Regulation (GDPR), we’ve developed documentation to help you respond to requests from data subjects.

 ### Manage export and view requests